Peach Crumble Recipe – the best!

 All those “C” desserts!
 Maybe you’re wondering how a crumble differs from a crisp or a cobbler.
 It’s all in the topping.
 A crisp usually includes oats and nuts in the topping mix, a crumble has a streusel-like butter, flour, and sugar topping, while cobblers have a cake or biscuit layer on top.

-Bake the peach crumble for 45-50 minutes.
+Bake.
+Put the peach crumble in the oven on the center rack and bake for 45 to 50 minutes.
 How will you know it’s done?
 The top should be lightly browned, the peaches should be merrily bubbling, and the smell, well, you just won’t believe how good it smells.

-Serve your peach crumble warm, if possible, with a nice scoop of homemade vanilla bean ice cream.
+Serve warm.
+You’ll want to let it cool for a little while but it’s best if you serve your peach crumble warm, if possible, with a nice scoop of homemade vanilla bean ice cream.
 Ohhhh, so good!

-- Fresh peaches not in season?
+• Substitute canned or frozen peaches.
 Use two sixteen-ounce cans of peaches, well drained, or a two pound bag (32 oz.) of frozen peaches.
-There’s no need to thaw frozen peaches but you might have to add a bit more baking time.
+There’s no need to thaw frozen peaches but add a bit more baking time.

-- Try other fruits: sliced apples, blueberries (fresh or frozen), or cherries would be good choices.
+• Try other fruits.
+I often make fruit crumbles with sliced apples, blueberries (fresh or frozen), or cherries.
 A combination of fruit is always good, too.

-- Make the crumble a bit more healthy by substituting whole wheat flour for all-purpose flour.
+• Switch to whole wheat.
+Make the crumble a bit more healthy by substituting whole wheat flour for all-purpose flour.
+I daresay no one will notice a difference.

-- Flavor the peaches with a tablespoon of bourbon, or a half teaspoon of almond extract.
+• Flavor enhancements: Add a tablespoon of bourbon, or a half teaspoon of almond extract to the peaches.

 Peach crumble is best served the same day but leftovers can be covered and stored in the fridge for a day or two.
 Serve warm, cold, or at room temp.
 The crumble topping will become softer after the first day.